chinamike65/hugo-tuolesi/content/book3/book3en.md

 92

-Section 3 - Sins of Disrespecting the Guru
+#### Section 3 - Sins of Disrespecting the Guru

-Not respecting the Guru is not respecting the Buddhas and Tathagatas, which is a very serious sin.
+Not respecting the Guru is not respecting the Buddhas and Tathagatas, which is a very serious fault.

-After worshiping a teacher, one must respect the teacher and do what the teacher says; do not disobey the teacher, let alone slander and slander the teacher.
+After taking a teacher, one must respect the teacher and do what the teacher says; do not disobey the teacher, let alone slander and disparage the teacher.

-Once a master-disciple relationship is established, if you have doubts about your guru, or have other impure thoughts or words and deeds, it is a very serious evil karma.
+Once a master-disciple relationship is established, if you have doubts about your guru, or have other impure thoughts or words and deeds, it can bring very serious evil karma.

-Especially after receiving the tantric empowerment, if you don't respect the guru, you will not only violate the tantric precepts, but also go to hell, and you will not be able to achieve it after countless kalpas.
+Especially after receiving the tantric empowerments, if you don't respect the guru, you will not only violate the tantric precepts, but also go to hell, and you will not be able to achieve liberation even after countless kalpas.

 The sin of disrespecting the guru is divided into three aspects: body, speech, and mind.

-1. The sins of the body include the sins of disrespecting the guru, including the shadow of disrespecting the guru.
+1. The sins of the body include the sins of disrespecting the guru, including disrespecting the shadow of the guru.

 If you step on the guru's shadow with malice, it is equivalent to destroying a stupa.

-In other respects, it is also a great sin to sit on the guru's cushion, throne, or to step on the guru's robe and bedding without the master's permission.
+In other respects, it is also a great sin to sit on the guru's cushion, throne, or to step on the guru's robe or bedding without the master's permission.

 93

-In the past, there were small living Buddhas who were mistakenly identified in the Tibetan area and were placed on the cushions of the large living Buddhas who had passed away.
-Because the blessings are not enough, it is also very pitiful.
+In the past, there were small living Buddhas who were mistakenly identified in Tibet and were placed on the cushions of the large living Buddhas who had passed away.
+Because the blessings were not enough, it was also very pitiful.

 2. The guilt of speech

-The guilt of speech includes two parts: slandering the teacher and violating the teacher's words.
+The guilt of speech includes two parts: slandering the teacher and disobeying the teacher.

-No matter what the reasons are, the consequences of slandering and slandering the master are extremely serious.
-The result is that even the Buddha cannot bear to elaborate, and the future generations will definitely fall into the endless hell.
+No matter what the reasons are, the consequences of slandering and disparaging the master are extremely serious.
+The result is that even the Buddha cannot bear to listen, and future generations will definitely fall into the endless hell.

-In the Vajrapani Empowerment Sutra, Vajrapani asked the Buddha, "Bhagavan, if there are those who despise Acharya, how familiar should they feel?"
+In the Vajrapani Empowerment Sutra, Vajrapani asked the Buddha,

+"Bhagavan, if there are those who despise Acharya, how familiar should they feel?"

-The Buddha replied: "Vajra Hand, don't say anything like that, all the gods and the human world are terrifying!
-The secret master, of course, should say a little:
+The Buddha replied:

+"Vajrapani, don't speak like that, all the gods in the human world are terrifying!

+The Bhagavan, of course, should say a little:

-Warriors should listen carefully, I say no time to wait,
+Warriors should listen carefully, I say there is no time to wait,

 The hells of extreme suffering are where they are born,